LB-Squishy/ArgentBank/.github/ISSUE_TEMPLATE/home-page-feature.md

 ---
 name: '#1 Landing Page'
 about: Issue for the landing page requirement
-title: User can see the home page
+title: 1.Landing Page - User can see the home page
 labels: ''
 assignees: ''
 ---